nhsconnect/FHIR-CDS/pages/explore/api_guidance_response.md

 ### DataRequirement element of the GuidanceResponse ###
 The scenarios in which this element may be used are outlined below:-

 #### Evaluation against the currently selected ServiceDefinition ####
 If information is lacking for the evaluation to be completed or additional information could result in a more accurate response, this element will carry a description of the data required in order to proceed with the evaluation.
 A subsequent request to the service should include this data.
-The `status` element of the `GuidanceResponse` would carry either of the values 'data-requested' (when the request was processed successfully, but more data may result in a more complete evaluation) or 'data-required' (when the request was processed, but more data is required to complete the evaluation).

 #### Re-direction to a new ServiceDefinition ####
 In this scenario, the element will carry a description of the data required by the EMS to select the new `ServiceDefinition` to which it is being re-directed by the CDSS.
-The `status` element of the `GuidanceResponse` would carry either of the value 'success' to indicate that the request was processed successfully.
+The `dataRequirement.type` element will be 'TriggerDefinition' and the CDSS will populate this to match the contents of the `ServiceDefinition.trigger.eventData` for the `ServiceDefinition` to which the EMS is to be re-directed.